samliang0713/sudoku_solver/README.md

 ### Generate Sudoku

-Generates a sudoku puzzle by first generating a randomized solution board and taking out clues until taking out the next clue will cause the puzzle to have more than 1 solution.
+Generates a sudoku puzzle by first generating a randomized solution board and taking out clues until taking out the next clue will cause the puzzle to have more than 1 solutions.

 ### Solve Puzzle